What are Cybersecurity Preventive Measures? 10 protection tactics 2025

 There are a few ways that's how you can recognize a ransomware attack or infection, those are-

-Anti-virus scanner - If your device has enabled virus scanner, then it can be detected earlier.
+Anti-virus scanner - If your device has enabled virus scanner enabled, then it can be detected earlier.

 Check for file extension - Such as an image file could be .jpg, .png, etc. But if you are invaded by Ransomware, then the file extension might be .fhr or .ijh, etc. That means it's a corrupted file because an image file can't be like that.